lilobooter/imp/README_rebellion.md

   Handle the pointer movements of the current speed

-  Execute cocky if this is script is not sourced
+  Execute rebellion if this script has not been sourced
 ```